-(X) (Y) is (X) (“redundant adjectives are redundant”) is a common sentence structure in online conversations which follows a basic format that enhances redundancy.
-Popular examples include “Longcat is looooong”, “Successful troll is successful” and “old pic is old.”
+(X) (Y) is (X) ("redundant adjectives are redundant") is a formulaic sentence structure typically used in online conversations for redundancy and emphasis.
+Some of the more popular examples include "Longcat is looooong", "Successful troll is successful" and "old pic is old."

 The "X Y is X" redundancy formula comes from The Simpsons, Season 11, Episode 9, entitled "The Grift of the Magi" written by Tom Martin.
 The episode originally aired on December 19th, 1999.